 Marco Mirandola is CEO and founder of coolOrange, a European-based company focused on creating software for Autodesk, Inc.’s, products and providing services to Autodesk resellers.
 He has been in the Autodesk network for more then 15 years and has worked for 4 years as product manager for data management at Autodesk.
 His team experience includes implementation, configuration, and customization in many small and big data management projects around the globe.

-Join a roundtable discussion on the challenges and solutions for managing CAD standards.
-Engage in a discussion on how we are, how we could, and how we should be managing block libraries, line styles, and templates-both internally and between organizations.
-We will delve into technologies currently on offer, from AutoCAD software standard functionalities to Vault software, Buzzsaw software, Network shares, and third-party technology, and we'll explore the options around custom development.
-This session features AutoCAD and Vault Professional.<br/><br/>
+Join a roundtable discussion on the challenges and solutions associated with managing CAD standards.
+Engage in a discussion about how we are, could, and should be managing block libraries, line styles, and templates-both internally and between organizations.
+We'll delve into technologies currently on offer, from AutoCAD software's standard functionalities to Vault data management software, Buzzsaw software, network shares, and third-party solutions.
+And we'll explore the options around custom development.

 The First Order has risen and will stop at nothing to get to your data.
 Vault software security can be complex and confusing if you do not understand how it works.
 This class is essential for administrators who want to learn the different security models within Vault software.
-The main focus of the class will be to cover object- and lifecycle-level security.
+The main focus of the class will be object- and lifecycle-level security.
 Learn how object-level security sets or denies access to objects for users or groups.
 Learn how lifecycle-level security sets or denies access to objects based on the state of the object.
-Finally, learn how object and lifecycle state security are combined to work together to control object access, which is new in Vault 2017 software.
+Finally, learn how object- and lifecycle-state security are combined to work together to control object access, which is new in Vault 2017 software.
 Leave with the knowledge needed to awaken your security needs and restore peace and justice to your Vault software.
 Defend against the First Order.
 This session features Vault Professional, Vault Office, and Vault Workgroup.